sarahmfrost/compostnet/README.md

 [Our Dataset for Version B](https://drive.google.com/drive/folders/1lj5JMvcZqV_S7oOou6uWi7ElXWy_pGc5?usp=sharing)

-Code
+**Code**

-Version A we ...
+Version A we

-Version B we built and ran in a google colab notebook, which can be found in this repo.
+Version B we built and ran code in a google colab notebook, which can be found in this repo.

 ## architecture